 I hooked the minnow under his dorsal fin and tossed it near the bulkhead.
 My dad did the same.
 While we waited, we used other poles with artificial bait to try and catch other fish.

 About five minutes in, we started catching crappie!
-We spent a couple hours there and caught about 6-7 crappie that were keepers.
-In Texas, crappie they have to be over 10 inches, so we threw a number of small fish back.
+We spent a couple of hours there and caught about 6-7 crappie that were keepers.
+In Texas, crappie have to be over 10 inches, so we threw a number of small fish back.

 We fished a couple more spots and caught a couple of nice catfish.
 The biggest was my dad’s and it weighed in at 4.5 pounds

 BEST CRAPPIE SPOT EVER